Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 UDP packet and a DNS request.
 It checks its database for a match and if one is not found, it attempts to discover the correct name server to contact by using a NS record query to its upstreams or the authoritative name server for the WEBSITE namespace.
-This then creates another process of ethernet frames and IP packets until it reaches the upstream DNS server which hopefully should reply with the correct address.
+This then creates another process of ethernet frames and UDP packets until it reaches the upstream DNS server which hopefully should reply with the correct address.
 Once the DNS server gets the information that is needed, it sends this back the results to the client as a wire-format DNS